Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 {% tab title="React Native" %}
 #### JavaScript

-### setAdvertisingIdentifier
+### setAdvertisingIdentifier<a id="setAdvertisingIdentifier-js"></a>

 ```jsx
 ACPCore.setAdvertisingIdentifier("adID");
 ```
+o *adID* is a String that provides developers with a simple, standard system to continue to track the Ads through their apps

 {% endtab %}
 {% endtabs %}

-## Set the push identifier
+## Set the push identifier<a id="setPushIdentifierTitle"></a>

-This API sets the device token for push notifications in the SDK.
+This `setPushIdentifier` API sets the device token for push notifications in the SDK.
 If the current SDK privacy status is `optedout`, the push identifier is not set.

 {% tabs %}
 {% tab title="Android" %}
-### setPushIdentifier
+### setPushIdentifier<a id="setPushIdentifier-java"></a>

 #### **Syntax**

 ```java
 public static void setPushIdentifier(final String pushIdentifier);
 ```

+o *pushIdentifier* is a String that contains the device token for push notifications.

 #### **Example**